 What You Can Expect

-Known as the Queen of the Tennessee Plantations, Belle Meade Plantation was the centerpiece of a 5,200-acre plantation, world-renowned as a thoroughbred stud farm and nursery in the 19th century.
+Known as the Queen of the Tennessee Plantations, the Belle Meade Plantation was the centerpiece of a 5,200-acre estate, world-renowned as a thoroughbred stud farm and nursery in the 19th century.
+It’s a prime example of Southern Greek Revival Antebellum architecture.
 The present 30-acre site features 10 outbuildings which include an 1832 slave cabin and a colossal carriage house and stables.